 With the GoT debacle, there are indeed no obvious winners this year, even after a number of great shows that have been announced and are upcoming not eligible for the race, including ‘The Handmaid’s Tale’, ‘The Crown’, ‘Stranger Things’, ‘Big Little Lies’ and ‘Homeland’ among others, releasing just after June 1 this year, making them ineligible for the Emmy awards that air in September later this year.
-For now, predicting the nominees should be fun now that new avenues have opened up.
-Read on to find what shows I think are the strongest contenders for Outstanding Drama Series at Emmys 2019.
-These contenders have the best odds of getting nominated this year.
+For now, predicting the winner should be fun now that new avenues have opened up and a record number of shows have crossed into the nominations.
+Read on to find what show I think is the strongest contender for Outstanding Drama Series at Emmys 2019.

 Julia Roberts’ maiden television series, ‘Homecoming‘, earned a lot of nominations this year at mostly all major award functions, including the Golden Globes and the Critic’s Choice, most of them for best show and best actress for Roberts, notably winning the Satellite awards.
-While watching the show personally was a mixed bag of thoughts for me, it has the critics solidly backing it, enough to land up a nomination.
-Roberts is a different story altogether though, and the star of the show from the word go.
-The show has been renewed for a second season due for airing on prime this fall, but its first season will be eligible, and probable, for a nomination at the Emmys this year.
+While watching the show personally was a mixed bag of thoughts for me, it had the critics solidly backing it, but what really hurt its chances at a nomination, apart from the obviously tough competition is the thirty minute runtime ruse that the Academy wasn’t anyway comfortable with.
+The show has been renewed for a second season due for airing on prime this fall.